chargingthefuture/app/replit.md

 - Life Skills
 - Education Support

-Each mini-app will follow the same architecture pattern as SupportMatch, with dedicated database tables, API routes, and frontend pages.
+Each mini-app will follow the same architecture pattern as SupportMatch and SleepStories, with dedicated database tables, API routes, and frontend pages.